SysKitTeam/docs-spconsultant/requirements/system-requirements.md

   * Memory – up to 200 MB RAM while idle, up to 1GB RAM during the data load
   * Disk – 200 MB disk space

-### Running on a workstation
+## Consultant Workstation Requirements

-The application __(SPDocKit Consultant)__ must be installed on a __workstation__ with __Windows 10, Windows 8 or Windows 7__ 64-bit operating system, but you will not be able to load new SharePoint farm settings, only open already saved farm settings.
+The application - __SPDocKit Consultant__ must be installed on a __consultants workstation__, and not at your client as you can activate it only once.
+You only open already saved farm settings.

-Please note that the __SPDocKit Consultant__ application is not ment to be installed on a SharePoint server, but to serve as a hu.
+Please note that the __SPDocKit Consultant__ application is not ment to be installed on a SharePoint server, but to serve as a hub.
 A managing place for all the snapshots you perform on your clients farms.

 * Hardware:
   * CPU – any Windows 7, Windows 8 or Windows 10 capable CPU